rafadc/socialsync/README.md

 folder.
 It is useful for development.
 - `LOG_LEVEL` env variable to control log level.
 - `WAIT_BETWEEN_SYNC` env variable to control the time between syncs.
 Defaults to 30 minutes.

+## TODO

+Images are not supported.
+I just to a quick and dirty html to text conversion.